ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 1. pdflatex main.tex
 2. Go to the folder with your chapter
-3. bibtex your chapter and return to the main folder
+3. bibtex your [chapter] file and return to the main folder
 4. pdflatex main.tex
 5. pdflatex main.tex